studentkittens/moosecat/doc/moosecat/source/plugin_design.rst

    md.find_my_metadata(...)
    md.make_me_pretty(...)

-* Possible thought: A plugin that does not respond anymore to a 'does-still-work' anymore call, will be replaced by a dummy object that implementes the specified tags and returns only None.
-  But: Hard to implement, will be broken till restart.

 * Catellite ran register own tags to the core.
 Possible usecase would be the GTK-UI, that can intoduce custom tags like ``gtk_browser``, that extend itself.